Guided Tours of the Capital City

 We can arrange a tour for your group, whether it’s 15 people—our minimum—or more than 100.
 Reservations must be made a minimum of three weeks prior to tour date.
 For large groups, we will assign several guides to ensure that everyone in the group enjoys the up-close-and-personal experience of a place that only a walking tour can give.

-The following walking tours are $5 per person (the Catacombs tour is $15 per person; the Athenaeum tour is $12 per person).
+The following walking tours are $5 per person (the Catacombs tour is $15 per person; the Athenaeum tour is $12 per person; the Monument Circle tour is $10 per person).
 Most tours last 1 hour and 15 minutes, but can be altered to meet your group’s schedule.

 Historic Downtown Walking Tour